IEK-5/freespa/DOC.md

 various dawn and dusk times, namely civil, nautical, and astronomical dawn and dusk.

-In NREL's spa implementation of atmospheric refraction does not account for the geometric dip.
-This means that NREL spa always assumes the horizon is at an elevation of 0°.

 ## References
 [1] J. Meeus, Astronomical Algorithms, second ed.
 Willmann-Bell, Inc., Richmond, Virginia, USA.
 (1998): 105-108